 The procedures need to be applied with common sense and judgement.
 In rare cases allegations will be so serious as to require immediate intervention by children's social care and/or police.
 Others that meet the criteria in paragraph 1 may seem much less serious and on the face of it will not warrant consideration of a police investigation, or enquiries by children's social care.
 However, it is important to ensure that even allegations that appear less serious are seen to be followed up and taken seriously, and that they are examined objectively by someone independent of the school concerned.
 Consequently, the LA designated officer should be informed of all allegations that come to the school's attention and appear to meet the criteria in paragraph 1, so that s/he can consult police and social care colleagues as appropriate.
-The LA designated officer should be communicated via the police force' designated officer) or to children's social care.
+The LA designated officer should also be informed of any allegations that are made directly to the police (which should be communicated via the police force' designated officer) or to children's social care.